KDE/krita/3rdparty/README.md

     make
     make install

-On Windows

-    Either use MSBuild to build (-- /m tells msbuild to use all your cores):
+On Windows (replace 4 with the number of jobs to run in parallel)

-    cmake --build . --config RelWithDebInfo --target INSTALL -- /m
+    cmake --build . --target install -- -j4

-    Or use jom which should be in a path similar to C:\Qt\Qt5.6.0\Tools\QtCreator\bin\jom.exe.
-    So, from the same folder, instead of running cmake run:

-    "C:\Qt\Qt5.6.0\Tools\QtCreator\bin\jom.exe" install

 6. Run krita: